tianhao-stan-wu/tianhao-stan-wu.github.io/_pages/cubing.md

 ## Why Cubing {#why-cubing}
 ---
-Speedcubing is more than solving a piece of puzzle.
-It is an iterative process of learning new concepts, practing various algorithms, and understanding their functions.
-Most importantly, it brings source of inspiration to keep challenging ourselves and pushing our limits.
+Cubing is more than solving a puzzle.
+It is about understanding efficient solutions, developing intuition, and turning practice into progress.
+Most importantly, it inspires me to keep challenging myself and pushing my limits.

 <br>